DJI Mini2 Dropper mod

 The first thing to cross my mind when I saw the DJI mini 2 demo was “I wonder if they’ll let you change that light while flying?”- the obvious realization is that this can be turned into an auxilary feature.

 I kind of did this the hard way after making the unexpected discovery that you can actually use a SMD LED backwards- by that I mean it will work to generate a detectable current upon receiving assorted wavelengths of light.
 I measured the results of assorted color choices that DJI allows and sorted out three colors that are the most distinctive, initially I used two LED’s but then boiled it down to one.
 I pressed it up onto the LED and then bonded it flush and covered it to reduce ambient light while allowing the colors to still show.
-The program was coded first onto an arudino nano for testing convenience and finally onto a Tiny85 for practiality which fits nicely onto a sub micro HT85 servo.
+The program was coded first onto an arudino nano for testing convenience and finally onto a Tiny85 for practiality which fits nicely onto a sub micro HK5320 servo.
 This is a great little servo that I’ve used on a good number of projects.
 It’s great for a few reasons: It runs on just 3.3v of power and draws a tiny amount of current.
 This means I can often use it on a power source meant to drive only logic and not an actual motor.
 The DJI Mini2 happens to have such an output on the main PDB board- which is weird, but incredibly lucky for this project.
 I really don’t know why- it’s a factory PCB which they certainly discourage any users messing with, and yet- there it is.
 Woo hoo!
-I’d bet they removed that and the changeable LED from the mini3 at least partly after this realization but I bet this would also work for an SE.
+I’d bet they removed that and the changeable LED from the mini3 at least partly after this realization.
+I’m editing this post now that I realize the SE doesn’t have a front LED either.
+Vive la Mini 2!

 Anyway, so basically, the code reads the value of the LED(aka. “light sensor”) which is stuck in turn to the Mini2’s actual front LED.
 When it corresponds to a defined range, it will react by moving that tiny servo to one of 3 positions: Left-Center-Right.
 This allows a loading position, and two droppable payloads.